kozabrada123/PyLunaroRPC/README.md

 - Can't see presence on profile - This usually means you haven't enabled Game Activity in Discord Settings (`Settings/Activity Status/Display current activity as status message`).
 If you have, try to exit any other running games or try to turn Game Activity On and Off.

-## TO:DO And Future Updates To Excpect
+## TO-DO And Future Updates To Excpect

 - **At least basic Ui**
 - **Implementation with the Discord Game SDK**